 You Can Settle Your Workers’ Compensation Claim

-Employers and injured workers regularly settle all or a portion of their workers’ compensation claims – in Pennsylvania, workers’ compensation lump sum settlements are called “Compromises and Releases” or “C&Rs.”
-In many cases, a Compromise and Release/C&R is an excellent way to resolve disputed issues, or to provide an injured worker with the money needed to move on from the work injuries.
-If the injuries are serious enough, a Compromise and Release/C&R can provide guaranteed income for life, or other means of protecting the future of the injured employee.
+Employers and injured workers regularly settle all or a portion of their workers’ compensation claims.
+In Pennsylvania, workers’ compensation lump sum settlements are called “Compromises and Releases” or “C&Rs.”
+In many cases, a Compromise and Release/C&R is an excellent way to resolve disputed issues or to provide an injured worker with the money needed to move on from the work injuries.
+If the injuries are serious enough, a Compromise and Release/C&R can provide guaranteed income for life or other means of protecting the future of the injured employee.

 When you are considering settling your Pennsylvania workers’ compensation claim, remember that Attorney Dan Siegel only represents injured workers and does everything possible to assure that every client receives the largest settlement possible.

-In addition, you should generally not settle your case without having a lawyer represent you to make sure the settlement is fair and reasonable — because once the settlement is approved by a Workers’ Compensation Judge, your claim (or the portion you settled) is over, and it is very, very difficult to reopen a settled case.
+In addition, you generally should not settle your case without having a lawyer represent you to make sure the settlement is fair and reasonable — because once the settlement is approved by a Workers’ Compensation Judge, your claim (or the portion you settled) is over, and it is very, very difficult to reopen a settled case.